 Associate

-Before joining Foley, Amir clerked for the Hon.
-David M. Lawson of the U.S. District Court for the Eastern District of Michigan.
-During law school, Amir worked as a summer associate in Foley’s Chicago office and served as a student advocate for the Supreme Court and Appellate Clinic at the University of Chicago Law School, where he helped draft various sections of merits and amicus briefs before the U.S. Supreme Court.
-Amir also gained experience with criminal and constitutional matters by serving as a judicial intern for the Hon.
-David McKeague of the U.S. Court of Appeals for the Sixth Circuit and the Research Division of the Michigan Court of Appeals.
+Before joining Foley, Amir served as a law clerk to the Honorable David M. Lawson of the U.S. District Court for the Eastern District of Michigan.
+During law school, he was a summer associate in Foley’s Chicago office and a student advocate in the University of Chicago Law School’s Supreme Court and Appellate Clinic, where he contributed to merits and amicus briefs filed before the U.S. Supreme Court.
+Amir also gained exposure to constitutional and criminal law through judicial internships with the Honorable David McKeague of the U.S. Court of Appeals for the Sixth Circuit and the Research Division of the Michigan Court of Appeals.
+Amir began honing his oral advocacy skills well before law school, competing at the national level in undergraduate mock trial, and later earning the highest grade in Trial Advocacy at the University of Chicago Law School.

 Awards and Recognition